 - Implementing the Council-approved Guelph Trails Master Plan and Urban Forest Management Plan—two FTEs in each of 2022 and 2023.

-- Enhancing digital investment and customer service with people resources to implement and maintain digital capital projects—one FTE in 2022 and two FTEs in 2023.
+- Enhancing digital investment and corporate customer service with people resources to implement corporate customer service strategy and digital capital projects—2 FTE in 2022 and 3 FTEs in 2023.

 - Implementing road safety improvements approved by Council for red-light camera and automated speed enforcement programs—one FTE in 2022 and 4.2 FTEs in 2023.